OptimalBits/redbird/README.md

 ```

-Edge case scenario: you have HTTPS server with two IP  addresses assigned and you clients are old software without SNI support.
-In this case on both IP addresses they will receive the same fallback certificate.
-I.e. some of domains will have wrong certificate.
-To handle this case you can create two HTTPS servers each bound to its own IP address and serving appropriate certificate.
+Edge case scenario: you have an HTTPS server with two IP addresses assigned to it and your clients use old software without SNI support.
+In this case, both IP addresses will receive the same fallback certificate.
+I.e. some of the domains will get a wrong certificate.
+To handle this case you can create two HTTPS servers each one bound to its own IP address and serving the appropriate certificate.

 ```js
 var redbird = new require('redbird')({